- City Guides

 “Science fiction dealing with 19th-century societies dominated by historical or imagined steam-powered technology.” — Merriam-Webster Dictionary

 “1.
 A genre of science fiction that has a historical setting and typically features steam-powered machinery rather than advanced technology.
 1.1 A style of design and fashion that combines historical elements with anachronistic technological features inspired by science fiction.” — Lexico.com

 Steampunk is often associated with the British Victorian era or the American Wild West, but some steampunk tales have been told from the perspective of cultures that were colonized by European powers.
-Others are set in future postapocalyptic worlds that have regressed to using 19th century technology.
+Others are set in imagined alternate worlds, or future postapocalyptic worlds that have regressed to using 19th century technology.

-Many definitions of steampunk extend the historical period to the early 20th century, up through World War I. The post-WWI era is the domain of a related genre known as “dieselpunk.”
+Many definitions of steampunk extend the historical period to the early 20th century, up through World War I. The post-WWI era is generally seen as the domain of a related genre known as “dieselpunk.”